Fundamentals of Compositional Rewriting Theory: Examples of categories suitable for defining categorical constructions with fibrational properties

-This section is structured into three main parts: in Sections~\ref{sec:caps} and~\ref{sec:qt}, we will present classes of categories that admit compositional rewriting theories (i.e., various notions of categories with \kl{adhesivity properties}, and \kl{quasi-topoi}, respectively); in Section~\ref{sec:exConstr}, we will demonstrate that these categories admit the requisite constructions of \kl{compositional rewriting double categories}; we will then demonstrate in Section~\ref{sec:rs} a variety of rewriting semantics and illustrations thereof based upon our general framework of compositional rewriting theories.
+This section is structured into two parts: in Sections~\ref{sec:caps} and~\ref{sec:qt}, we present two classes of categories that may ultimately serve as a basis for defining compositional rewriting theories (cf.\ Section~\ref{sec:rs}), i.e., categories with \kl{adhesivity properties} and \kl{quasi-topoi}, respectively; and in Section~\ref{sec:exConstr}, we demonstrate that these classes of categories admit certain key categorical constructions of with fibrational properties.